 Health issues (and the quality of medical facilities) vary enormously depending on where you are in Vietnam.
 The major cities are generally not high risk and have good facilities, though rural areas are another matter.

-Even if you are fit and healthy, don’t travel without health insurance – accidents do happen.
+Don’t travel without health insurance – accidents do happen.
 If your health insurance doesn’t cover you for medical expenses abroad, get extra insurance – check our website (www.lonelyplanet.com) for more information.
 Emergency evacuation is expensive – bills of US$100,000 are not unknown – so make sure your policy covers this.

 The only vaccination required by international regulations is yellow fever.
 Proof of vaccination will only be required if you have visited a country in the yellow-fever zone within six days of entering Vietnam.